 Have a ministry to the crowd that includes being welcoming to them in your worship services.

-There are many different kinds of ministry that we could and should have to the hurting world around us.
-Those ministries have to meet the needs of your community.
-You help those who are hungry to be fed, those who are addicted to find recovery, those without jobs to find work, those in grief to get support, those without God to know God – the needs are as many as the people in your community.
-The bridge to people’s hearts is to help them to see how Christ can meet their deepest need, whether it be physical, emotional, relational or spiritual.
+There are many kinds of ministry that we could and should have to the hurting world around us.
+Those ministries must meet the needs of your community.
+You help those who are hungry to be fed, those who are addicted to find recovery, those without jobs to find work, those in grief to get support, those without God to know God—the needs are as many as the people in your community.
+The bridge to people’s hearts is to help them see how Christ can meet their deepest need, whether it be physical, emotional, relational, or spiritual.

 Have a ministry to the disciples that includes a clear path that teaches them to do all Jesus commanded.

-At Saddleback the clearly marked start to the path is our four commitment classes:
+At Saddleback, the clearly marked start to the path is the CLASS series:

 101 – Discovering Our Church Family